YogeshChebrolu/KAIROS_ARXIV_MCP_AGNET/README.md

-# Arxiv Research Scout
+# Arxiv Research Scout Agent

-For a detailed video explanation of this project's working, refer to this [YouTube video](https://www.youtube.com/watch?v=kxaGWsZrItA).

 This project provides a research scout agent that interacts with an Arxiv Multi-Agent Collaboration Protocol (MCP) server to search for and summarize research papers.